spoho-datascience/idsse-data/README.md

 # An integrated dataset of synchronized spatiotemporal and event data in elite soccer

 This is the official repository for the paper:
->Bassek, M. Müller-Budack, E., Ewerth, R., Weber, H., Rein, R., Memmert, D. (2024).
+>Bassek, M., Rein, R., Weber, H., Memmert, D. (2024).
 An integrated dataset of
 > synchronized spatiotemporal and event data in elite soccer.
 In submission.

 ## Project Structure